stattlab/atomistic-scale-simulations/molecular-models-and-interactions/periodic-boundary-conditions.md

 - Only track particles in the volume of interest (images replace each other when they enter/leave).
 - If model potentials are **short-ranged**, only compute over a small volume of the "infinite" system.
 Hence, you can model **bulk thermodynamic behavior** using a nanoscopic volume.

+It has been found that hundreds of atoms in PBC can behave like an infinite system in many respects.
+The **finite size corrections** are order $(1/N)$ and the coefficient can be small.
+One cannot calculate long distance behavior $(~L/2)$.
+Angular momentum might no longer be conserved in a finite system.
+Also PBC can influence the stability of phases.
+For example, PBC favor cubic lattice structures that fit well into the box.

+**Alternative Boundaries**

+- **Simulations on a sphere surface:** The geometry is non-Cartesian (there is a curvature to space) and calculating distances is more complicated.
+The representation of crystals is a problem since there are only 5 perfect lattices on a sphere with 4, 6, 8 12 and 20 particles.
+- **External "wall" potentials:** An example would be a liquid in a tube (cylindrical confinement), spherical confinement, slab geometry (two PBC directions, one direction with a flat wall), etc.

 ## Implementation of Periodic Boundary Conditions